hackforla/peopledepot/.github/ISSUE_TEMPLATE/create-table-issue-template.md

 - [ ] In ERD only (having items here indicates a mismatch, which requires a review)
     - None [or REPLACE WITH FIELD NAME - TYPE]

+- Check to see if open issues in `FK status` below
+   - [ ] If all Issues listed are closed (or there are no FKs), then skip the next 3 steps
+      - [ ] comment out the code after you create it (see FK Status below for open/closed state)
+      - [ ] add an action item on the open issue to uncomment the code line you commented out when that issue's table is created.
+      - [ ] Provide your file and line number as a permalink under resources in that issue

+### FK status

+- [#ISSUE NUMBER OF ANY FK TABLE(S)]

 ### Associated Tables